Help Save Children in China

 The children in rural areas have little access to healthcare or education.
 Children in China need your help.*

-- Only 93% of girls 15 and older are literate
+- 95% of girls 15 and older are literate

 before their 5th birthday